 The listing of resources below is a work in progress and by no means complete.
-If you know of any additional resources we should consider, please email email@example.com with the appropriate link(s).
+Please be sure to check back regularly for updates.

 Founded in 1999, AMS was one of the first wheelchair accessible vehicle providers to offer new and used Dodge, Chrysler, Honda, Toyota, and Volkswagen vans for sale with delivery nationwide at affordable prices.
 The company has wheelchair van dealerships expanding across the country to accommodate wheelchair users in need of handicap vans.